 After Rational's highly successful launch of the SelfCookingCenter XS, the marine version of this appliance model is now following.
 The small combi-steamer will now also demonstrate its great performance and commitment on cruise ships, yachts, freighters and in the navy.

 With a depth of only 55.5 cm and a width of 65.5 cm, SelfCookingCenter XS takes up very little space.
-And thanks to the UltraVent® Plus XS, the condensation hood for vapours, the small unit can also be used in the front cooking area, such as at a buffet or at the bar, because it minimises unpleasant smells.
+And thanks to the UltraVent® Plus XS, the condensation hood for vapors, the small unit can also be used in the front cooking area, such as at a buffet or at the bar because it minimizes unpleasant smells.

 Of course, Rational also knows that there are safety regulations to be taken into consideration on the high seas.
 This is why the marine version XS has various special stands, whose feet can be fixed to the floor or worktop, a special hinging rack with a securing bracket to prevent trays and grids from slipping out when out at sea, as well as a doorstop to secure the cooking cabinet door.
 The marine version can also be connected together using ConnectedCooking.
 This is especially beneficial on large ships with numerous kitchens and cooking facilities: the units can be accessed via PC, tablet or smartphone right from the desk and cooking programmes managed, while HACCP data can be saved automatically, which is particularly important where there are many people in a relatively small space.
 This is what Rational means by maximum convenience.

 In addition, to use on cruise ships, the SelfCookingCenter and the SelfCookingCenter XS is of course also suitable for many other types of vessel: freighters, larger yachts, river ships, and the navy.
 This really does give the impression that nothing stands in the way of Rational conquering the seven seas.

 See Rational's marine innovations for yourself at Marine Catering Expo 2019, booth 680.